ethereum/populus/docs/tutorial.part-2.rst

 to the distributed ethereum blockchains: testnet, the testing network, and then to the real Ethereum blockchain, with real money and by paying real gas (in Eth) for the deployment.

-In this tutorial we will create, and deploy to, a local chain called "horton".
+In this tutorial we will create, and deploy to, a local chain we'll name "horton".

 Create a *Local* chain
 --------------------------